-- Parent/Carer consultation evenings are held twice a year where parents/carers can meet with class teachers.
-Interim report cards are issued at these meetings so parents are aware of how to support their child with specific targets to work on. - Termly 'Book Looks' run either during the morning or afternoons and give parents the opportunity to look through their child's books.
-Parents are also invited to school every term for a 'Drop and Stop' to visit their child's classroom and be part of their progress. - Pupils with EHC plans will have an interim review as well as a formal 'Person Centered' Annual Review.
-All professionals involved, parents and, if appropriate, the child themselves will be invited to attend where targets can be reviewed and updated. - Parents of pupils who have been identified as having SEND will be invited to termly 'Extra Provision' meetings to set up and review progress and outcomes.
-The Inclusion Manager and class teacher and parents will discuss the value in providing specific interventions tailored to the child's needs which will be highlighted on a SEND Support Plan. - These meetings take into consideration parents' availability and provide a longer and tailored time to ensure their child's needs are explored in detail with the class teacher and Inclusion Manager. - Some pupils being supported by a TA will require more frequent communication with the parents/carers and it may be appropriate to use a communication diary or Home/School Book. - In certain cases, arrangements are put in place for phone calls or emails to/from School.
+- Parent/Carer consultation evenings are held twice a year where parents/carers can meet with class teachers and the Deputy SENDCo if appropriate.
+Interim reports are issued at these meetings so parents are aware of how to support their child with specific targets to work on. - Termly 'Book Looks', if possible, run either during the morning or afternoons and give parents the opportunity to look through their child's books.
+Parents are also invited to school every term for a 'Drop and Stop' to visit their child's classroom and be part of their progress. - Pupils with EHC plans will have a formal 'Person Centered' Annual Review.
+All professionals involved, parents and, if appropriate, the child themselves will be invited to attend where targets can be reviewed and updated. - Some pupils being supported by a TA will require more frequent communication with the parents/carers and it may be appropriate to use a communication diary or Home/School Book. - In certain cases, arrangements are put in place for phone calls or emails to/from School.